api-platform/docs/core/serialization-groups-and-relations.md

-# Serialization groups and relations
+# Serialization Groups and Relations

 API Platform Core allows to choose which attributes of the resource are exposed during the normalization (read) and denormalization
 (write) process.
 It relies on the [serialization (and deserialization) groups](https://symfony.com/doc/current/components/serializer.html#attributes-groups)